HSIEEN/Macros-for-CST-microwave-studio-/README.md

 *Auto-format 1D plot: bolden the curve and font for the convenience of screenshot

 *Auto-replace solids with a brick or cylinder to simplify the model

+*Select two 1D results and do subtraction

+*Import and formating test data from GTS test system

 ## About the author
 The author now is with Guangdong COROS as an antenna engineer.
 Any quesions or requirements please contact at utshixw@163.com